 It showed that there was a severe and uniform shortage of iodine throughout the island.
-So the researchers were surprised by their first, then unexplained, finding: in certain villages, particularly in the south, there were hardly any cases of goiter; in others, mostly in the northern part of the island, the condition was endemic, with more than half the population affected by goiter, cretinism, or mental retardation.
+So the researchers were surprised by their first, then unexplained, finding: in certain villages, particularly in the south, there were hardly any cases of goiter; in others, mostly in the northern part of the island, the condition was endemic, with more than half the population affected.

 A team of researchers from the Saint Pierre Hospital, Brussels, working with Zairian physicians from the Zaire Scientific Research Institute, set out to solve this mystery.
 A first study of iodine uptake by the thyroid gland and of iodine excretion in urine was carried out on more than 600 men, women, and children in different villages.
-The results showed there was no significant difference between endemic areas, and goiter-free ones.
-Some factor other than iodine shortage had to be involved.
+The results showed there was no significant differences between endemic areas, and goiter-free ones.